 Hinsdale South High School has been recognized as being among the top high schools in Illinois based on two just released, prominent national rankings placing it in the top tier of all U.S. high schools.
 These rankings by U.S. News and World Report and The Washington Post reflect an examination of detailed data from thousands of high schools across the country.
 The annual lists include open enrollment public schools as well as those with selective enrollment, such as private, magnet and charter schools.

-The Washington Post ranked Hinsdale South High School 19th in Illinois on its annual list of “America’s Most Challenging High Schools.”
+The Washington Post ranked Hinsdale South High School 15th in Illinois on its annual list of “America’s Most Challenging High Schools" for 2018.
 Education reporter Jay Matthews began the Challenge Index in 1998 originally ranking college preparedness in local high schools.
-The index now comprises approximately 22,000 high schools nationwide and reflects student performance on Advanced Placement, International Baccalaureate and Advanced International Certificate of Education tests from 2015 for the 2016 rankings.
+The index now comprises approximately 22,000 high schools nationwide and reflects student performance on Advanced Placement, International Baccalaureate and Advanced International Certificate of Education tests from 2017 for the 2018 rankings.